j4mie/idiorm/README.markdown

 * Add `order_by_expr` method [sandermarechal]
 * Add support for raw queries without parameters argument [sandermarechal]
-* Add support to set multiple properties at once by passing an associative to `set` method [sandermarechal]
+* Add support to set multiple properties at once by passing an associative array to `set` method [sandermarechal]
+* Allow an associative array to be passed to `configure` method [jordanlev]

 Philosophy
 ----------